bro-kaizen/bro-kaizen.github.io/source/_posts/2014-11-29-deliberate-practice.markdown

 The better approach is called "deliberate practice," a term that I have shamelessly stolen from [Geoff Colvin](http://en.wikipedia.org/wiki/Geoffrey_Colvin), [James Clear](http://jamesclear.com/deliberate-practice), and [others](http://www.artofmanliness.com/2010/11/07/the-secret-of-great-men-deliberate-practice/).

-Deliberate practice has been exhaustively defined and elaborated upon elsewhere (there are literally books written on the topic---follow those links above!) so it wouldn't do to beat a dead horse at length here.
-Suffice it to say that deliberate practice is something you must do in order to achieve time-efficient improvements in whatever fields are relevant to your life.
+## I. An Implementation of the Growth Mentality's Objectives

+Deliberate practice is the best-known method for _executing_ or _implementing_ the objectives decided by your growth mentality.
 In fact, participating in deliberate practice is such a strong predictor of success in a variety of athletic and intellectual fields (even chess!) that it has been called an "unfair advantage."
 Needless to say, at this blog, we try to deploy the maximum possible quantity of unfair advantages in your favor.

 Let's construct a short working definition of deliberate practice by examining its attributes: